jjasghar/chef-google-compute/README.md

 * `users` -
   The URLs of the resources that are using this address.

+#### Label
+Set the `a_label` property when attempting to set primary key of this object.
+The primary key will always be referred to by the initials of the resource followed by "_label"

 ### gcompute_disk_type
 Represents a DiskType resource.
 A DiskType resource represents the type of disk to use, such as a pd-ssd or pd-standard.
 To reference a disk